yiisoft/yii2-twig/docs/guide/template-syntax.md

 {{ set(this, 'title', 'New title') }}
 ```

-## Importing namespaces and classes
+## Importing widgets namespaces and classes

 You can import additional classes and namespaces right in the template: